Inside MakeUp in LA: What’s Next For Packaging? Conference Takeaways + Favorite Components

 AI is transforming the world, but human-to-human relationships remain the backbone of the beauty industry.
 Events like MakeUp in LA remind us of the power of connecting face-to-face, demonstrating packaging in person, and building real relationships.
 Brands want to trust who they’re working with, and even better, enjoy their company.

 This human-first principle is showing up in packaging.
 It is no longer just about looking good online.
-The best designs invite interaction through functionality and sensory experience.
-Products must be engaging to open, use, and close.
-They offer something that feels good, from textural details to the sound of the closure, prompting the need to be held and experienced in person.
+The best designs live up to the interaction through functionality and sensory experience.
+Products must be engaging to open, use, and close, prompting the need to be held and experienced in person.

 Tubes are a cost-effective way to scale beauty and wellness products.
 With sensorial details like soft, unique applicators, brands can stand out on social media and on shelves, communicating a clear desire to touch and feel the product.